OLeier/AzureToolkit/README.md

         In this lab, you will store the metadata (tags, description, title) for a user's images in an Azure SQL Database so that when they retrieve their images, they get all the metadata information as well.

-- To Create An Azure Storage Account
+- To Create An Azure Storage Account (* Storage account *)
 - To Create A Blob Storage Container
 - To Create A Web API for Storing Images dotnet add package WindowsAzure.Storage dotnet restore

 - To Call Your Web API from Angular

+- To Create a SQL Database (* SQL Database *)
+- To Create an Entity Framework Context dotnet add package Microsoft.EntityFrameworkCore.SqlServer -> v2.1.11 für .NETCoreApp,Version=v2.1
+  dotnet add package Microsoft.EntityFrameworkCore.Design -v 2.1.11

+  dotnet ef migrations add InitialCreate dotnet ef database update

+- To Implement Your DB Context

 # Module 5 | Azure Search Service